input-output-hk/marlowe-doc/docs/development/runtime-protocol-reference.md

 ### The Intersect state

 The intersect is when the client asks the server to fast forward to a known chain point.
-For example, in a situation where the client has already done a fair amount of synchronization, and then quits, when it starts up again, rather than starting over from the beginning of the chain, it can instead start from the point where it last left off.
+For example, in a situation where the client has already done a fair amount of synchronization, and then quits, when it starts up again, rather than starting over from genesis, it can instead start from the point where it last left off.
 The Intersect is the server recognizing a point that both it and the client know about, then starting from there.
 On the other hand, if the server does not or cannot recognize what the client is referencing, it will start from the beginning of the chain (from genesis).